 Now say the value of your home goes up from £400,000 to £450,000.
 Your equity is now £200,000.
 You can now increase your mortgage amount against that – £300,000, say – meaning you borrow £50,000.

 You can use that money to, for example, build an extension or even dig out the basement.
 If you’re thinking of spending money on your home, make sure you work out how much value you’ll really be adding, and whether it wouldn’t be more cost-effective to move.
-Read more on remortgaging to borrow more, aka release equity.
+Read more on remortgaging to borrow more, also known as releasing equity.

 Can I remortgage to pay off my Help to Buy loan?

 Yes.
 As you probably know, Help to Buy (HTB) lets you buy a new-build property with as little as a 5% deposit – the government lends you the rest of the deposit (up to 20% of the sale price) and you borrow the rest via a standard repayment mortgage.
 The government loan is interest-free for five years, but then interest starts to rise year-on-year, so in most cases after that five-year period has elapsed it’s cheaper to remortgage and repay their HTB loan.

 Of course, you’ll need to make sure you can repay the mortgage itself, when your HTB loan is added to your mortgage.
 Whatever you do, you’ll need to get permission from your Help to Buy agent, and like always make sure you’ve worked out the numbers in advance.
 This is where using a fee-free broker who can talk through your specific situation comes in handy.

 Most homeowners will be able to get a hassle-free remortgage, but there are some cases where remortgaging might be tricky or just not worth your while.
 Your original mortgage offer letter should point out some things to look out for.
 These might include: